ARMmbed/mbed-client-example-6lowpan/README.md

 2. **Dynamic Setup**

 	- Where an mDS instance is running in the IPv6 enabled cloud or behind a global IPv6 network.
-In that case, the Gateway Router is connected to a physical network Router/L3-Switch.
+In that case, the Gateway Router is connected to a physical network Router/Switch.

-In order to simplify the example we will emphasis more on **Static Setup**.

 ## Server Side Configuration